-- 1. Effectively visualize and interpret the data. - 2.
-Apply predictive and prescriptive techniques for production engineering. applications - 3.
-Use data analysis for engineering applications through the powerful tools of data application. - 4.
-Use of ML algorithms for engineering applications through the powerful tools of data application
+Course outcomes.
+In the end of the course, students will be use to: CO1 Effectively visualize and interpret the data.
+CO2 Apply predictive and prescriptive techniques for production engineering. applications CO3 Use data analysis for engineering applications through the powerful tools of data application.
+CO4 Use of ML algorithms for engineering applications through the powerful tools of data application